neocotic/Backbone.Do/README.md

 JSON-ifiable value that is to be sent to the server in the request body.

-**Note:** If the `attrs` configuration is used, this will be replaced by the resulting attributes hash.
+**Note:** If the `attrs` configuration is used and no `data` is specified, the resulting attributes hash will replace the populate this value.

 ``` javascript
 var Book = Backbone.Model.extend({